ietf-wg-alto/draft-ietf-alto-unified-props-new/example.md

 The following example uses the properties and IRD defined above to retrieve a Property Map for entities with the `ISP` and `ASN` properties.

-Note that, to be compact, the response does not includes the entity `ipv4:192.0.2.0`, because values of all those properties for this entity are inherited from other entities.
+Note that, to be compact, the response does not include the entity `ipv4:192.0.2.0`, because values of all those properties for this entity are inherited from other entities.